miekg/dinit/README.md

     2015/07/29 21:49:06 dinit: pid 16759, finished: [/bin/sleep 2] with error: <nil>
     2015/07/29 21:49:06 dinit: all processes exited, goodbye!

+## Environment

+The following environment variables are used by dinit:

+* DINIT_TIMEOUT: default value use for `-timeout`.
+* DINIT_START: command to run during startup.
+* DINIT_STOP: command to run during teardown.
+* GOMAXPROCS: the GOMAXPROCS for Go programs.

 ## See Also